 6. Maintenance Scheduling

 Surgical tools and equipment are used regularly in most hospitals and need to be sterilized frequently, or it can cause infection in patients as well as the hospital staff.
 Hospital asset tracking systems can help you set up a maintenance schedule for all your medical equipment and tools.
-You can track maintenance schedules in real-time and get notified when repair sessions need to be scheduled.
+You can track asset maintenance schedules in real-time and get notified when repair sessions need to be scheduled.
 IoT solutions also help you maintain and update tool records with the maintenance history of each tool through automated medical equipment tracking.
-You can also assign specific maintenance instructions as recommended by the manufacturer to extend the life of your equipment.
+You can also assign specific maintenance instructions as recommended by the manufacturer to extend the life of your the healthcare assets.

-7. Predictive Maintenance
+7. Predictive Asset Maintenance

 Hospitals use state-of-the-art equipment, some of which can save or sustain human life.
 IoT devices can track how this equipment is performing, to avoid any issues due to outages or system failures.
 You can alert hospital staff if there’s a problem and complete any repairs before the machine fails.
 Not only is predictive maintenance more cost-effective, but it also keeps critical equipment such as CT scanners, ventilators, etc. running at peak efficiency.